mediachain/mediachain/docs/data-structures.md

 ## Chain Structures

-Mediachain is comprised of an unbounded number of chains--reverse linked lists--that represent the complete history of revisions of entities and artefacts managed by the Mediachain.
+Mediachain is comprised of an unbounded number of chains--linked lists--that represent the complete history of revisions of entities and artefacts managed by the Mediachain.
 There are are two classes of chains, the system-wide blockchain and the individual entity/artefact revision chains.

 ### Entity/Artefact Chains